seemarida/cse15l-lab-reports/lab-report-3.md

         oncogenic transformation [ 10 11 ] , metal ion transport [
         12 13 ] , cell fusion [ 14 15 ] , and amino acid transport
         [ 16 17 18 19 ].```
+        b)```grep -v Qaeda chapter-11.txt```
+        some of the output:
+        ```FORESIGHT-AND HINDSIGHT
+            In composing this narrative, we have tried to remember that we write with the benefit
+                and the handicap of hindsight.
+Hindsight can sometimes see the past clearly-with
+                20/20 vision.
+But the path of what happened is so brightly lit that it places
+                everything else more deeply into shadow.
+Commenting on Pearl Harbor, Roberta
+                Wohlstetter found it "much easier after the event to sort the relevant from the
+                irrelevant signals.
+After the event, of course, a signal is always crystal clear; we
+                can now see what disaster it was signaling since the disaster has occurred.```

-   This helps us indentify things like errors in a hypothetical data set, and helps clean your data in order to focus on relevant content, it does this by displaying all lines that do not contain the specified pattern we passed, then filters out the lines that match the pattern adn shows everthing else.
+   This helps us indentify things like errors in a hypothetical data set, and helps clean your data in order to focus on relevant content, it does this by displaying all lines that do not contain the specified pattern we passed, then filters out the lines that match the pattern and shows everthing else.